Loading Events

 Jennifer Yarrish

-Director, Enterprise Strategy
+Director, Enterprise Strategy, AARP

 Experienced manager with strategic planning and implementation expertise across the consumer goods, higher education, energy, healthcare, and financial services sectors; well-suited for research, strategy, development,…